nordnet/cordova-universal-links-plugin/README.md

 ### Useful notes on Universal Links for iOS

+#### They don't work everywhere

-First of all, you need to understand how the Universal Links works.
+First of all - you need to accept the fact, that Universal Links **doesn't work everywhere**.
+Some applications doesn't respect them.
+You can read more in [that article](https://blog.branch.io/ios-9.2-deep-linking-guide-transitioning-to-universal-links), section `Universal Links Still Don’t Work Everywhere`.

+#### How links handled in Safari

 When user clicks on the link - Safari checks, if any of the installed apps can handle it.
 If app is found - Safari starts it, if not - link opened as usually in the browser.

 Now, let's assume you have a following setup in `config.xml`:
 ```xml